Trump prepares for 'productive' talks with Xi on trade war

 “We actually sell Huawei many of its parts,” Trump said at his meeting with Modi.
 “So we’re going to be discussing that and also how India fits in.
 And we’ll be discussing Huawei.”

-Several leaders warned that the growing trade friction was threatening global growth.
+Several leaders warned that the growing Sino-U.S. trade friction was threatening global growth.

 “The trade relations between China and the United States are difficult, they are contributing to the slowdown of the global economy,” European Commission President Jean-Claude Juncker told a news conference.